pharo-project/pharo-changelogs/Pharo80ChangeLogs.md

 # Pharo 8.0

-A large international community of developers is working hard to prepare a new revolutionary changes for the Pharo platform like the headless VM with support of various new displaying backends, superb debugging experience and seamless integration with the operating system.
+A large international community of developers is working hard to prepare new revolutionary changes for the Pharo platform like the headless VM with support of various new displaying backends, superb debugging experience and seamless integration with the operating system.
 We are pleased to introduce the new stable Pharo 8.0 release that will allow you to taste the first fruits of their efforts.
 This release is focused on performance improvements, bug fixes and system cleanups.
-More than 1500 pull-requests were integrated to the base system, which does not include the heroic work on the new virtual machine, UI framework and other tools.
+More than 1500 pull-requests were integrated into the base system, which does not include the heroic work on the new virtual machine, UI framework and other tools.

 ## Highlights